thubbs/thubbs.github.io/index.md

-Product management thoughts, ideas and provocations from Tom Hubbard-Green
+Product, design and organisations: thoughts, ideas and provocations